-• Counting to 100 by tens.
+Know number names and the counting sequence.
+NC.K.CC.1 Know number names and recognize patterns in the counting sequence by: Counting to 100 by ones.
+Counting to 100 by tens.
 Clarification Checking for Understanding In this standard, students rote count by starting at one and counting to 100.
 When counting by ones, students need to understand that the next number in the sequence is one more.
 When students count by tens they are only expected to master Start at 1 and count by ones.
-Students should be able to count correctly to 100 by ones without skipping numbers, repeating numbers, or hesitating. counting on the decade (0, 10, 20, 30, 40).
+Note: Students should be able to count correctly to 100 by ones without skipping numbers, repeating numbers, or hesitating. counting on the decade (0, 10, 20, 30, 40).
 Students need to understand that the next number in the sequence is "ten more" (or one more group of ten).
 Start at 10 and count by tens.
-Students should be able to count correctly to 100 by tens without skipping numbers, repeating numbers, or hesitating.
+Note: Students should be able to count correctly to 100 by tens without skipping numbers, repeating numbers, or hesitating.
 The focus of this standard is on discovering patterns in the number sequence to count.
-While this standard, does not involve the recognition of numerals or writing numerals, students who are not yet able to independently demonstrate these skills may benefit from visuals with numbers printed on them such as a number path or a hundreds board (chart).
+While this standard does not involve the recognition of numerals or writing numerals, students who are not yet able to independently demonstrate these skills may benefit from visuals with numbers printed on them such as a number path or a hundreds board (chart).
+Example of a Number Path to Support Counting within 10: 1 2 3 4 5 6 7 8 9 10

+Know number names and the counting sequence.
 NC.K.CC.2 Count forward beginning from a given number within the known sequence, instead of having to begin at 1.
-Clarification In this standard, students count forward within 100 from a number other than one without having to go back and start at one.
+Clarification Checking for Understanding In this standard, students count forward within 100 from a number other than one without having to go back and start at one.
 This skill is a prerequisite skill for counting on when students begin to work with addition.
-While this standard, does not involve the recognition of numerals or writing numerals, students who are not yet able to independently demonstrate these Checking for Understanding Start at 18 and count by ones until I tell you to stop.
+Start at 18 and count by ones until I tell you to stop.
+Note: Students should be able to count correctly starting at the given number without skipping numbers, repeating numbers or hesitating.
+While this standard does not involve the recognition of numerals or writing numerals, students who are not yet able to independently demonstrate these skills may benefit from visuals with numbers printed on them such as a number path or a hundreds board (chart).
 Start at 42 and count by ones until I tell you to stop.
-Start at 42 and count by ones until I tell you to stop.
-Start at 42 and count by ones until I tell you to stop.
-Start at 42 and count by ones until I tell you to stop.
-Start at 42 and count by ones until I tell you to stop.
-Start at 42 and count by ones until I tell you to stop.
-Students should be able to count correctly starting at the given number without skipping numbers, repeating numbers or hesitating.
+Note: Students should be able to count correctly starting at the given number without skipping numbers, repeating numbers or hesitating.